mantidproject/mantid/docs/source/algorithms/LoadAclimax-v1.rst

 Description
 -----------
 LoadAclimax loads csv output aCLIMAX files.
 Only dynamical structure factor which corresponds to 1, 2, 3, 4-10 quantum events is loaded.
-Workspaces which includes 'quantum_event_4' in its name stores overtones 4-10 calculated by aCLIMAX.
+Workspaces which includes 'origin_quantum_event_4' in its name stores overtones 4-10 calculated by aCLIMAX (origin_quantum_event_1-4).
+In case PhononWings are ticked on also workspaces for phonon wings are created (phonon_wing1-4).
+Apart from partial workspaces also total workspace is created which is a sum of all partial workspaces.

 Usage
 -----